 Our audit committee consists of Messrs.
 Blair and Mylod, and Ms. Campbell, with Mr. Blair serving as chairperson.
-Ms. Whitman served as a member of our audit committee until February 2019, and Mr. Schreier served as a member of our audit committee from February 2019 until August 2019.
-In August 2019, Ms. Campbell was appointed to the audit committee, replacing Mr. Schreier.
-In March 2020, Mr. Mylod stepped down as chairperson of the audit committee and the board of directors selected Mr. Blair to serve as chairperson, replacing Mr. Mylod, who remains a member of the audit committee.
-Each of the members of the audit committee meets the requirements for independence of audit committee members under Nasdaq listing standards and SEC rules and regulations and also meets the financial literacy and sophistication requirements of the Nasdaq listing standards.
+In March 2020, Mr. Mylod stepped down as chairperson of the audit committee and the board of directors selected Mr. Blair to serve as chairperson.
+Each of the members of the audit committee meets the requirements for independence of audit committee members under Nasdaq listing rules and SEC rules and regulations and also meets the financial literacy and sophistication requirements of the Nasdaq listing rules.
 Our board of directors has determined that Messrs.
 Blair and Mylod are audit committee financial experts within the meaning of Item 407(d) of Regulation S-K. Our audit committee is responsible for, among other things:

-- selecting a qualified firm to serve as the independent registered public accounting firm to audit our financial statements; - helping to ensure the independence and overseeing performance of the independent registered public accounting firm; - reviewing and discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing, with management and the independent registered public accounting firm, our interim and year-end operating results; - reviewing our financial statements and our critical accounting policies and estimates; - overseeing and monitoring the integrity of our financial statements and our compliance with legal and regulatory requirements as they relate to financial statements or accounting matters; - reviewing the design, implementation, adequacy, and effectiveness of our internal controls; - developing procedures for employees to submit concerns anonymously about questionable accounting, internal accounting controls, or audit matters; - · overseeing management's assessment and mitigation of enterprise risks; - overseeing compliance with our code of business conduct and ethics; - · reviewing and approving related party transactions; and - pre-approving all audit and all permissible non-audit services to be performed by the independent registered public accounting firm.
+- selecting a qualified firm to serve as the independent registered public accounting firm to audit our financial statements; - · helping to ensure the independence and overseeing performance of the independent registered public accounting firm; - reviewing and discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing, with management, internal audit and the independent registered public accounting firm, our interim and year-end operating results: - reviewing our financial statements and our critical accounting policies and estimates; - overseeing and monitoring the integrity of our financial statements and our compliance with legal and regulatory requirements as they relate to financial statements or accounting matters; - · reviewing and approving any amendments to the internal audit charter; - · reviewing the design, implementation, adequacy, and effectiveness of our internal controls; - · overseeing the performance of our internal audit department, which functionally reports to the audit committee; - developing procedures for employees to submit concerns anonymously about questionable accounting, internal accounting controls, or audit matters; - · overseeing management's assessment and mitigation of enterprise risks; - overseeing compliance with our code of business conduct and ethics; - · reviewing and approving related party transactions; and - pre-approving all audit and all permissible non-audit services to be performed by the independent registered public accounting firm - 12 Dropbox, Inc. Proxy Statement and Notice of 2021 Annual Meeting of Stockholders

 Our audit committee operates under a written charter that satisfies the applicable rules and regulations of the SEC and the listing standards of Nasdaq.
 A copy of the charter for our audit committee is available on our website at investors.dropbox.com.
-During 2019, our audit committee held seven meetings.
+During 2020, our audit committee held six meetings.